 SHOOTS WITH: FUJIFILM GFX 50S Camera, X-T2 Camera, FUJINON GF63mmF2.8 R WR Lens, GF32-64mmF4 R LM WR Lens, XF23mmF2 R WR Lens, XF27mmF2.8 Lens, XF16-55mmF2.8 R LM WR Lens, XF50-140mmF2.8 R LM OIS WR Lens

 Behind every creative project in the world of commercial photography lies a brief – an agreement between photographer and client outlining exactly what is required in a shoot.
 Putting together a good brief takes time, and it’s important to get it right in order to represent your client’s brand properly.

 Seattle-based fashion photographer Kara Mercer knows a thing or two about putting a brief together.
 She describes a large part of a photographer’s job as being “like a detective” and all about asking the right questions in order to deliver the best work you can.

-Here are Kara’s ten top tips for getting your briefing spot on.
+Here are Kara’s ten top tips for writing the perfect creative brief for a photo shoot.

 1. Questions, Questions, Questions…

 You can never ask too many questions.
 I have several preliminary meetings with my clients to establish their expectations and goals and to discuss technical details.
 So much can get lost in verbal translation, so it pays to take the time to put visual concepts into words the best you can.